 Think about this: getting easy access to Evernote sounds great.
 Creating new notes from the home screen should make things easier.
 But will it?
 Do you really use Evernote every day?
 If not, adding the Evernote widget to your Search screen probably isn’t for you.

 Getting your Twitter Feed and Facebook Updates via widgets to keep you up to speed with what’s going on sounds amazing.
 But again, ask yourself if you check these all the time NOW.
 If your answer is yes, then these widgets are definitely for you.
 If your answer is no, chances are you will ultimately NOT change your behavior in the long term.

 Widgets are really great tools to streamline and simplify our digital lives and all that information that flows through our devices.
 The new iPhone and iDevice widget Search screen allows us to customize our widgets, so we pick and choose what we see and what we don’t see.

 The danger of all these new features is the potential for information overload, where we have so many widgets on our Search screen that they begin to act as our information storage units–full of clutter and junk!

 Our iPhones and iDevices should be our information sanctuaries–where we go to learn things that help us live well.

 When it comes to widgets, adopt an attitude of less is more AND fewer BUT finer.

-So think about the apps you use everyday or almost everyday.
-Think about the apps you really love or the ones you really depend on.
+So think about the apps you use every day or almost every day.
+Reflect on those apps you really love or the ones you really depend on.
 If those apps have widgets, add them to your widget Search screen.
 For all others, leave them simply as apps you occasionally use.